Myanmar's Suu Kyi appears in court for first time since coup — reports | DW | 24.05.2021

 A special courtroom had been set up for Monday hearing in the capital Naypyidaw, not far from Suu Kyi's home, her lawyer Min Min Soe told German news agency dpa.

-Her lawyers reject the case against her, claiming the charges are trumped-up charges.
+Her lawyers reject the case against her, claiming the charges are trumped-up.

 Despite fierce reprisal by security forces, anti-coup protests continue across Myanmar, demanding the release of political detainees, including Suu Kyi.